casasoftch/complex-manager/README.md

 ### send custom google analytics events (performed serverside through PHP)

+You will need to add the GA code to the backend for it to work.

 ```
 cxm_send_ga_event($action = 'somthing-happend', $label = 'This happended just now', $value = 1)
 ```